 Hopefully you have seen that gas exchange in fish and insects is quite different to gas exchange in humans, but the principles are the same:

-- Gas exchange surfaces are adapted to maintain a high rate of diffusion: they have a large surface area, are thin, and are ventilated to maintain high concentration gradients of oxygen and carbon dioxide.
+- Gas exchange surfaces are adapted to maintain a high rate of diffusion: they have a large surface area, are very thin to provide a short diffusion pathway, and are ventilated to maintain high concentration gradients of oxygen and carbon dioxide.

-- Ventilation happens due to changing volume and pressure (in the buccal cavity in fish).
+- Ventilation happens due to changing volume and pressure.

 Leave a Reply